SunSokseka/sentiment-project/README.md

 - **Fine-tuning model**:
    1. **Datasource**: new dataset
    2. **Data annotation**:
-      - run data_preprocessing.ipynb in notebook folder, run all cells in the notebook
+      - run `data_preprocessing.ipynb` in notebook folder, run all cells in the notebook
-      - you will get annotated_data.csv
+      - you will get `annotated_data.csv`
       - check the label and modify the label if necessary for model better performance
    3. **Model training**:
       - fine tune BERT model using the flow in bert.ipynb with the your desired annotated dataset
       - you can try with different hyper-parameter (epoch, batch size or learning rate) and compare its performance
-      - after saved your trained model, replace it in the app.py in utils folder, to test in streamlit
+      - after saved your trained model, replace it in the `app.py` in utils folder, to test in streamlit by run `streamlit run utils/app.py`